theikalman/theikalman.github.io/_posts/2025-09-08-my-first-custom-split-keyboard.md

 need a 3D printer, and you don’t need to switch to a weird layout — just start simple and iterate.
 Even there's a lot of pre-made, read-to-build custom split keyboard that is available in some eCommerce website, you probably wanted to go that route if you prefer to just build it.
-A few months ago, I started experiencing wrist pain — specifically in my left hand — a clear sign of RSI (Repetitive Strain Injury).
-As a software engineer, I type all day, and I realized I couldn’t ignore the discomfort any longer.

-So I decided to take matters into my own hands — literally — by building a custom split keyboard that better fit my ergonomic needs.
-The result?
-Not only did I learn a lot through the process, but my RSI pain is now completely gone after just two months of daily use.